-The Facilities Committee shall be responsible, at policy and planning levels, for the construction, maintenance, and security of the School’s physical assets and for the security of faculty, staff, and students and shall develop a long-range master plan for space use and stewardship of physical assets and resources.
-Click here to view the committee's goals.
+The facilities committee shall be responsible, at policy and planning levels, for the construction, maintenance, and security of the school’s physical assets and for the security of faculty, staff, and students and shall develop a long-range master plan for space use and stewardship of physical assets and resources.

 |Samba Natarajan (Chair), Zain Fancy, Georgina Bach, Tina King, Aaron Kim, Brian Rogove, Jin Teik Oon|

-The Finance Committee shall work with the Administration to prepare the annual operating and capital budgets and a long-range financial plan; monitor all financial activities in greater detail than the Board as a whole; develop financial policies; and bring all such items to the Board for approval, along with regular financial reports for the Board’s information.
-The Finance Committee shall also oversee the Investment Advisory Committee.
-Click here to view the committee's goals.
+The finance committee shall work with the administration to prepare the annual operating and capital budgets and a long-range financial plan; monitor all financial activities in greater detail than the board as a whole; develop financial policies; and bring all such items to the board for approval, along with regular financial reports for the board’s information.
+The finance committee shall also oversee the investment advisory committee.

 |Roy Diao (Chair), Tina King, Tom Wu, Tanuj Dutt, Nimeesha Takalkar, Jeremy Brest|

-The Governance Committee shall work to ensure that the Board composition reflects the strategic expertise, resources, and perspectives needed to achieve the mission and strategic objectives of the School.
-The committee shall ensure that the governance system and processes align with the School’s strategic objectives and direction.
-The Committee shall also assist the Board in the Superintendent’s annual performance assessment and shall conduct an annual review of the Board’s performance.
-The Governance Committee shall also oversee the Process Review Committee.
-Click here to view the committee's goals.
+The governance committee shall work to ensure that the board composition reflects the strategic expertise, resources, and perspectives needed to achieve the mission and strategic objectives of the school.
+The committee shall ensure that the governance system and processes align with the school’s strategic objectives and direction.
+The committee shall also assist the board in the superintendent’s annual performance assessment and shall conduct an annual review of the board’s performance.
+The governance committee shall also oversee the process review committee.

 |Arpana Vidyarthi (Chair), Georgina Bach, Laura Entwistle, Tamera Fillinger, Camille Dawson, Aisha Oravec, Mark Tan, Dwight Hutchins|